This post may contain affiliate links. Please read our disclosure policy.

 - Greek Yogurt (the full fat kind) substitute at a 1:1 ratio; season to taste

-- Cubed chicken or ham, diced cooked shrimp, bacon bits
+- Protein.
+Cubed chicken or ham, diced cooked shrimp, or bacon bits.

-How much egg salad to feed a crowd?
-This recipe makes about 4 servings, so it averages to 2 eggs per person.
-If you’re making sandwiches, you’ll definitely want to stick to about 2 per person.
+How much egg salad to feed a crowd.
+This recipe makes about 4 servings, about 2 eggs per person.
+If making sandwiches, stick to about 2 per person.
 If you’re just using it as a side, you can probably plan on less.

 For more great “salad” recipes, try: